cindyokino/Rocket_Elevators_Controllers/README.md

 ## 🏘️Residential_Controller.js
 You can run the code with node at the terminal of your preference by typing **node Residential_Controller.js**

-If you want to test a new scenario, go to the **testing program** section at the end of the file for more information.
+If you want to test a new scenario, go to the **TEST YOUR SCENARIO** section at the end of the file for more information.

 ## 🏘️Residential_Controller.py
 You can run the code with node at the terminal of your preference by typing **py Residential_Controller.py**

-If you want to test a new scenario, go to the **testing program** section at the end of the file for more information.
+If you want to test a new scenario, go to the **TEST YOUR SCENARIO** section at the end of the file for more information.

 ## 🏘️Residential_Controller.rb